 Of course, as there are 576 zones and over 8 million pixels on the screen, in some demanding scenes (night sky, fireworks, etc), the light of small bright elements can bleed into the surrounding dimmed zones and crate blooming or the halo effect.

 This is an expected drawback of this technology and luckily, it isn’t noticeable except in particularly demanding scenes, which is tolerable.
-An alternative is to get an OLED display with per-pixel dimming, but these panels cannot get nearly as bright, they suffer from the risk of burn-in and aren’t available in the 27″ – 32″ high refresh rate form factor (at least not yet).
+An alternative is to get an OLED display with per-pixel dimming, but these panels cannot get nearly as bright and suffer from the risk of burn-in.

 Also note that while the Cooler Master specifies that the Tempest GP27U is ‘DisplayHDR 1000 compatible’, it doesn’t actually appear on VESA’s list of certified products.

 However, given how meaningless this certification is, it doesn’t really matter.
 The HDR image quality of the GP27U is drastically better than that of some HDR-1000 certified products, such as the LG 32GQ950 with 32-zone edge-lit local dimming.